watching the sunset in Arequipa, Peru

 The third and final option on the square.
 The Katari Hotel, directly facing the church, may be the best option as the rooftop has panoramic views of the city.

-We aren’t sure whether you can access the terrace if you aren’t staying there though, so you have two options: stay here as it’s a pretty decent hotel, or pop your head in and ask.
-If not, then Waya is a good fallback.
+TOP TIP: I’m not sure whether you can access the terrace if you aren’t staying there, so you have two options: stay here as it’s a pretty decent hotel, or pop your head in and ask.

 4. Puku Puku